mr-ayush-agrawal/Stepping_Pros/NewsReader/README.md

 Signup and create your Login credentials<br>
 You will get your API KRY<br>
 Use that API Key here in the Program or you can create your own Program.

+## Entering the API Key
+Please Enter your API key created as per the above step.<br>
+Make a file `apiKey.txt` in the same dir as of the code and Enter the API key there and **No need of putting Any spaces or Endline**.
+Doing so may produce an error.